-ASWU’s Judicial Branch consists of five Justices.
+ASWU’s Judicial Branch consists of three Justices.
 These seats are filled for two consecutive semesters via presidential nomination and senatorial approval.

 Once the five seats are filled, the Senate nominates one of the five Justices to serve as Chief Justice, a seat responsible for guiding the Judicial Branch and facilitating Senate meetings as the Senate Parliamentarian.